WohlSoft/SDL-Mixer-X/README.txt

 forked from SDL Mixer 2.0 by Sam Lantinga <slouken@libsdl.org>

 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
-WARNING: The licenses for libmad, ADLMIDI, OPNMIDI, and GME is GPL,
+WARNING: The licenses for libADLMIDI, libOPNMIDI, and GME is GPL,
          which means that in order to use it your application must also be GPL!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^